CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 communications among processors when MPI is in use and among blocks whenever there is more than one block per processor.

-Open/cyclic boundary conditions are the default in CICE; the physical domain can still be closed using the land mask.
+Open/cyclic boundary conditions are the default in CICE.
+Closed boundary conditions are not supported currently.
+The physical domain can still be closed using the land mask and this can be done in namelist with the ``close_boundaries`` namelist which forces the mask on the boundary to land for a two gridcell depth.
 In our bipolar, displaced-pole grids, one row of grid cells along the north and south boundaries is located on land, and along east/west domain boundaries not masked by land, periodic conditions wrap the domain around the globe.